samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

 In the [first post of this series][helium-heartbeat-part-1] I outlined what exactly a "Heartbeat" is considered to be, but the short version is an activity check for a given hotspot.

-The next few steps take a multithreaeded approach to get teh heartbeat of each individual hotspot.
+The next few steps take a multithreaded approach to get the heartbeat of each individual hotspot.

 ### Get Hotspots For Wallet